-- We'll consider operational semantics, which can be given inductively: - Specifying syntax - Expression evaluation - Command Execution - Typically, properties are proven using induction. - We also often want to develop a type system for our semantics to reason on properties such as progress etc.
+- We'll consider operational semantics, which can be given inductively: - Specifying syntax - Expression evaluation - Command Execution - Typically, properties are proven using induction. - We won't consider type checking in this lecture due to time, but also easy to do!

 LET'S CONSIDER A BASIC SMALL-STEP SEMANTICS